ryonagana/cbircbot/README.md

 * YoutubeDetails depends on BeautifulSoup4

-If you dont want to use dependencias just disable the module in config.json
+If you dont want to deal with dependencies just disable the module in config.json